 Becky Quick measurements, bio, height, weight, shoe and bra size

 The article is focused on Becky Quick, who’s doing great in the financial news world.
-She didn’t only step into fame — she walked a long road, over twenty years, making her mark with extremely informed interviews and analysis: I think her being really intellectual and on point with her data is why people trust her : she’s much greater than only someone discussing money on TV — she’s a top shot people listen to.
+She didn’t only step into fame — she walked a long road, over twenty years, making her mark with extremely informed interviews and analysis.
+I think her being intellectual and on point with her data is why people trust her: she’s much greater than only someone discussing money on TV — she’s a top shot people listen to.
 The upshot is that we’re diving into her life story, from when she started, the very large steps she strode in her career, and how she became this beacon in journalism.

 Early Life and Education